 Networking Tip #1: Define Your Purpose

 One of the biggest mistakes people make is networking without a purpose.
-Wether you’re looking for a job or a co-founder for your new business, you must outline your goals clearly.
+Whether you’re looking for a job or a co-founder for your new business, you must outline your goals clearly.
 There’s nothing modern about this tip, but without it, your efforts are like shooting darts into a black hole.
 Like any goal setting, be sure to think both short and long term while keeping your number of goals to a manageable amount.

 Networking Tip #2: Build Your Lists

-Every goal you define will have a list of people, companies, communities and events that can help you along the way.
+Every goal you define will have a list of people, companies, communities, and events that can help you along the way.
 For each of your goals, start to build lists of everyone that could potentially help you out.
-At this stage, just write down their names, basic contact info and perhaps website urls to keep it simple.
+At this stage, just write down their names, basic contact info and perhaps website URLs to keep it simple.
 Start by looking at your existing network and build outwards from there.
 These same tactics have helped sales and marketing teams build million dollar businesses.

 Networking Tip #3: Do Your Research

-It’s time to get familiar with the people, companies and communities that can help you achieve your goals.
+It’s time to get familiar with the people, companies, and communities that can help you achieve your goals.
 Write down websites, blogs, influencers, social media accounts and anything else that you should be following to stay in the loop.
 There are tools you can use to help, but a simple excel sheet would work too.
 The most successful people in the world already understand this.
 Billionaire investor Warren Buffett, for example, spends 80% of his day reading.

 Networking Tip #4: Create Your Process